-Every parent has been there: you want to dine out but your children are too energetic – or hungry – to sit still.
-For those times when a coloring book and crayons just won’t do, the following local eateries have your back.
+Every parent has been there: you want to dine out but your kids just can’t sit still through a meal.
+Forget coloring sheets and crayons, the following local eateries take pre-meal entertainment to the next level.
 From local pubs with play areas to pizza-serving arcades, these restaurants and cafés dish out enough family fun to keep the kids entertained until it’s time to eat.

 Benihana Japanese Restaurant